 Fortunately, finding beautiful images has never been easier – or cheaper.
 You can, of course, purchase stock photos from any number of services.
 However, if you are on a limited budget, you can now get great photos for free.
 These are some of my favorite sites for finding fantastic free images.

-Morguefile is my first stop when I am hunting for a photo.
-The quality of the images is excellent, and you don’t need to jump through hoops to download.
+Morguefile used to be my first stop when I was hunting for a photo.
+(Now it's pixabay.)
+The quality of the images has declined recently, but you don’t need to jump through hoops to download.
 No registration is required.
 You are allowed to copy, distribute, transmit and adapt images.
 Attribution is not required.
 Like most other sources for free photos, Morguefile prohibits use of any photo in a stand alone manner.
 However, unlike other sites, you are free to use photos for commercial purposes (e.g. the cover of your book).

 |Spilled Milk by Alecsandro Andrade de Melo|